HEA - Boysenberries

 6.19.1 Industry profile

-Approximately 1,500 tonnes of frozen boysenberries are exported, of which around 480 tonnes is processed into concentrate.
+Approximately 800 tonnes of frozen boysenberries are exported, of which around 260 tonnes is processed into concentrate.
 Boysenberries are generally used as an ingredient in jams, ice cream, drinks, yoghurt, or preserves.
 Processed boysenberry products are also used by bakery and food service companies.

-Consumer interest in boysenberries has been increasing with the growing awareness of the health benefits from antioxidants and other phytochemicals found in purple berryfruit.
+Consumer interest in boysenberries has been increasing with the growing awareness of the health benefits from antioxidants and other phytochemicals found in purple berry fruit.
 Boysenberries remain a prescribed product under the Horticulture Export Authority Act.
 However, in late 2013 Boysenberries New Zealand opted to suspend the use of export licences, so exporters no longer required a licence to export and the sector is not utilising the HEA structure.
 The vast majority of product is exported by the grower-owned cooperative Boysenberries New Zealand Ltd, which also fills the role of the industry group that represents the interests of growers, exporters and processors.

 The export market has suffered over the last two seasons due to climate impacts affecting fruit yield which was below expectations.
-However, the loss of processing capacity from the closure of the Cedenco factory in Nelson had a major impact and severely limited the production of boysenberry concentrate in New Zealand.
+However, the loss of processing capacity from the closure of the Cedenco factory in Nelson in 2020 had a major impact and severely limited the production of boysenberry concentrate in New Zealand.
 The specialised evaporation and filtration equipment required to process boysenberries is not available in New Zealand, so the industry was forced to move processing offshore.
 In 2022, fruit was sent for processing to a Canadian factory that specialises in the production of berry fruit concentrates.

 6.19.2 Exports

-Table 6.19.1: Frozen boysenberry concentrate (2009.89.20.25, 2009.89.30.35) export markets 2020- 2022 (year ending June, tonnes, $NZ FOB)
+Table 6.19.1: Frozen boysenberry concentrate (2009.89.20.25, 2009.89.30.35) export markets 2022-2024 (year ending June, tonnes, $NZ FOB)

 Market